-Applicant organizations must demonstrate the ability to administer all aspects of the Fulbright Program in Russia and Ukraine and demonstrate the ability to recruit and select a diverse pool of candidates from various geographic regions.
-Further details on specific program responsibilities can be found in the Project Objectives, Goals, and Implementation (POGI) document, which is part of the formal solicitation package.
+Applicant organizations must demonstrate the ability to administer all aspects of the Muskie Programrecruitment, selection, university placements, orientation, monitoring and support of FY 2011 fellows including all logistics, financial management, evaluation, follow-on, and alumni.
+Applicant organizations must demonstrate the ability to recruit and select a diverse pool of candidates from various geographic regions in Eurasia.
+The cooperating organization will serve as the principal liaison with Muskie Program host institutions for the Bureau.
+Further details on specific program responsibilities can be found in the Project Objectives, Goals, and Implementation (POGI), which is part of the formal solicitation package.
+Interested organizations should read the entire Federal Register announcement for all information prior to preparing proposals.